asteere/ad-nimbus/docs/Installation.md

 Add the contents of the .exampleProfile to your .profile.
 The .*Profile files have a lot of helper aliases and functions to do the repetitive work and the nasty gotchas if you forget a step.
 In addition they handle getting the vagrant private key onto the vms to allow the fleetctl commands to work.

+Correct the .awsProfile awsVariables securityGroup and s3bucket to match your configuration.

 Starting and Using Vagrant/Docker/Coreos Cluster
 The remaining instructions assume you have familiarized yourself with the .hostProfile and .coreosProfile files.

-Open a mac terminal which will source your updated .profile.
+Open a mac terminal which will source your updated .profile and source .hostProfile.
 You should be in the $VAGRANT_CWD folder.

 # The remaining instructions are written as if this was a shell script